dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 The first `view-r` message by the leader carrying `view(r) is interpreted as `proposal(r)`.
 The proposal implicitly extends the sequence of transactions with the transitive causal predecessors of `proposal(r)`.

-In [**Figure: Commit**](#Figure-Commit) below, `leader(r)` is party 1 and its first message in `view(r)` is on layer k denoted with a full yellow oval, indicating it is `proposal(r)`.
+In [**Figure: Commit**](#Figure-Commit) below, `leader(r)` is party 1 and its first message in `view(r)` is denoted with a full yellow oval, indicating it is `proposal(r)`.

 When a party receives `proposal(r)`, it advances the meta-information value to `r` view `setInfo(r)`.
 Thereafter, transmissions by the party will carry the new view number and the first of them be interpreted as voting for `proposal(r)`.
 A proposal that has a quorum of 2F+1 votes is considered **committed**.

-Below, parties 3 and 4 vote for `proposal(r)` by advancing their view to `r` in layer k+1, denoted with striped yellow ovals. `proposal(r)` now has the required quorum of 2F+1 votes (including the leader's implicit vote), and it becomes committed.
+Below, parties 3 and 4 vote for `proposal(r)` by advancing their view to `r`, denoted with striped yellow ovals. `proposal(r)` now has the required quorum of 2F+1 votes (including the leader's implicit vote), and it becomes committed.

 When a party sees 2F+1 votes in `view(r)` it enters `view(r+1)`.

-An important feature of Fin is that votes may arrive at different layers without slowing down progress.
+An important feature of Fin is that votes may arrive without slowing down progress.
-Layers meanwhile fill with useful messages that may become committed at the next view.
+The DAG meanwhile fill with useful messages that may become committed at the next view.

-This feature is demonstrated in the scenario below at `view(r+1)`.
+This feature is demonstrated in the scenario below at `view(r+1)` that has party 2 as `leader(r+1)`.
-The view has party 2 as `leader(r+1)`, party 3 voting at layer k+3, and parties 1 and 4 at layer k+4.
-After layer k+4, `proposal(r+1)` has the necessary quorum of 2F+1 of votes to become committed.
+Once `proposal(r+1)` has the necessary quorum of 2F+1 of votes, it becomes committed.
-Meanwhile, layers k+2, k+3 and k+4 fill with messages that may become committed at the next view.
+Meanwhile, the DAG fills with messages that may become committed at the next view.

   <span id="Figure-Commit"></span>